patrickmcelwee/marklogic-dependencies/README.md

     docker run -d --name=name_for_this_container -p 7997:7997 -p 7998:7998 -p 7999:7999 -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 8040:8040 -p 8041:8041 -p 8042:8042 -p 9040:9040 -p 9041:9041 -p 9070:9070 -p 9071:9071 ml-installed:8.0-4

-When you are finished with this container, you can remove it, but remember the `-v` option, unless you have set up a separate volume.
+When you are finished with this container, you can remove it, but remember the `-v` option, if you have set up a separate volume.
 Otherwise, the volume will not be removed:

     docker rm -v name_for_this_container